N0K0/Hacky-blog/content/posts/guides/LimeSDR/lime_sdr_fedora.md

 ![GRC in action](/LimeSDR/grc.png)

 So now we can use our SDR as a source and we got the modules needed to parse the GSM data going over the airwaves.
-Next up is actually finding some GSM traffic and fetch some datagrams!
+Next up is actually finding some GSM traffic and fetch some frames!

-What you installed the grgsm packet you also installed a couple of GRC programs which are quite useful.
+When you installed the grgsm packet you also installed a couple of GRC programs which are quite useful.
 Unfortunately like with everything else we are going to need a tweak..
 Even tough we downloaded and installed gr_gsm from MyriadRF we are still installing a version of the tools which is based on the upstream gr_gsm.
 That is, its using the wrong type of radio source!
 But not always...
 More on that later.